markkamau1/bitcoin-ux-africa/blog/posts/seed-phrase-ux.md

             <h2>The Simple Version</h2>

             <p>A 73% failure rate at seed phrase backup isn't a user problem.
 Every one of those failures has a design explanation.
-The users who failed Chioma's way — confused, rushing, no paper, no context — would have succeeded with a different screen.</p>
+The users who failed Chioma's way: confused, rushing, no paper, no context.
+They would have succeeded with a different screen.</p>

             <p>Our complete seed phrase onboarding framework, including screen designs, copy templates in 20+ African languages, and user testing scripts, is available open-source for wallet developers.
 If you're building a wallet and want to implement it, get in touch.</p>